nf-core/pairgenomealign/docs/usage.md

 - The `last-train` commands runs with `--revsym` as the DNA strands play equivalent roles in the studied genomes.

-- The `lastdb` command takes all CPU cores available (`lastdb -P0`).
-Note that when using more than one core, the output of `lastdb` may vary, causing the order of tied positions to change.
-To prevent this to happen, you can pass a nextflow parameter file to the pipeline that reduces the number of CPUs allocated to `LAST_LASTDB` to 1.

 ## Running the pipeline

 The typical command for running the pipeline is as follows: